open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 ::: info

 The Matlab API uses the same or similar names with different capitalisation/formatting conventions.
-For example matlab may invoke `rme_init` where as the c++ api function name is `rmeInit`.
-For complete clarity on function names and types consult the c++ header file `rme_ml.h` in the `lib` subdirectory.
+For example matlab may invoke `rme_init` where as the C++ api function name is `rmeInit`.
+For complete clarity on function names and types consult the C++ header file `rme_ml.h` in the `lib` subdirectory.

 :::